kshedden/workshops/dair3/design/design.md

     _dimensionality_, i.e. whether there exists only one versus multiple independent constructs underlying a collection of measured items.
-Scales have been developed for numerous traits such as depression, overall physical health, hopefullness, and political ideology.
+Scales have been developed for numerous traits such as depression, overall physical health, hopefulness, and political ideology.

   - The [Delphi method](https://en.wikipedia.org/wiki/Delphi_method) is used to objectively produce items that can be used to construct novel scales.